Food Blogging Resources

 Free WordPress Themes – WordPress has thousands of free themes that you can get started with on your new blog.
 You don’t have to buy a premium theme right out of the gate.
 You can start simple and work your way up.
 Years ago when I started the Veggie Rose food blog.
 I started with a free theme and bought a premium one a few months later.

 Canva Graphic Design Platform – I have been the Canva platform for about 4 years now.
 I use the Pro plan which is $12.95 a month , but they also have a free plan.
 Although the Pro plan is what you really want in order to get everything you want done.
 I could not recommend it more!
 I make Pinterest pins, social media graphics, business cards, ebooks, animations for videos, green screen overlays and so much more!
 Even my middle schooler uses it for fun and for school projects.

-MailChimp – Having a mailing list is such an important part of having a blog.
+Flodesk – I originally was using Mailchimp but they charge based off your number of mailing list subscribers.
+Flodesk is unlimited for one base price.
+Having a mailing list is such an important part of having a blog.
 You can stay in contact with your readers and keep them updated and in the loop of any new news.
-This is the only mailing list service I have ever used and ever needed.
-They have great customer service and they even have a free plan option!